moq-wg/moq-transport/draft-lcurley-warp.md

 A Warp transport session can be established by sending an extended CONNECT request to the host and the path indicated by the URI, as described in {{WebTransport, Section 3}}.

-## Raw QUIC
+## Native QUIC

-A Warp server that is accessible via raw QUIC can be identified by a URI with a "moq" scheme.
+A Warp server that is accessible via native QUIC can be identified by a URI with a "moq" scheme.
 The "moq" URI scheme is defined as follows, using definitions from {{!RFC3986}}:

 ~~~~~~~~~~~~~~~